 How the heart works

-Valves control the flow of blood into and out of the chambers of your heart.
-These valves open to allow blood to move to the next chamber or to one of the arteries, and they close to keep blood from flowing backward.
+Heart valves control the flow of blood into and out of the chambers of the heart.
+These valves open to allow blood to move to the next chamber or to one of the arteries, and then close to keep blood from flowing backward.